 After the Retreat Is Over: Energy Alchemy for Teachers

-A couple of weeks ago, Jen Louden and I were talking about the exhaustion and energetic crash that so many of us experience after we’ve finished teaching a program, retreat, or workshop.
+A couple of weeks ago, my friend Jen Louden and I were talking about the exhaustion and energetic crash that so many of us experience after we’ve finished teaching a program, retreat, or workshop.

 The rush of love and gratitude that overwhelms you as the work you’ve done with them bears fruit in deep and unexpected ways.